netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 ## Usage

-The Trueface SDK for iOS has [C++ API](https://reference.trueface.ai/cpp/master/latest/index.html), which can easily be used in your project by adding an `m` to your Objective-C file, for example, rename `ViewController.m` to `ViewController.mm` the import headers:
+The Trueface SDK for iOS has [C++ API](https://reference.trueface.ai/cpp/master/latest/index.html), which can easily be used in your project by adding an `m` to your Objective-C file, for example, rename `ViewController.m` to `ViewController.mm` then import headers:

 ```cpp
 #import "ViewController.h"